-UK to hold virus crisis talks after France closes border
+UK holds crisis talks as France closes border on virus fears

 The moves come in the wake of Johnson’s announcement on Saturday that he was placing London and the southeast of England in a new Tier 4 level of restrictions after a warning from scientists that the new variant of the coronavirus was spreading far faster than existing strains.

 He said the new variant of the virus is 70% more transmissible and is driving the rapid spread of new infections.
-On Sunday, the U.K. recorded a record 35,928 new infections.
+On Sunday, the U.K. recorded a record daily total of 35,928 new infections.

 While experts are stressing that there is no evidence that the new strain is any more lethal, it’s inevitable that more cases will lead to more hospitalizations and subsequent virus-related deaths.